areyao/heartData.github.io/heart_disease_predictor/heart_disease_predictor/intro.md

     - Select and optimize the most suitable classification or regression models and enhance the project solution.

-5. Model Developement and Evaluation
+5. Model Development and Evaluation

     - Develop, evaluate, and validate model.
 Efficient coding practices, and effective evaluation metrics are expected.